georgiTotev9/games-play/README.md

-# Getting Started with Create React App
+# Small React App for Educational Purposes

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- Completed on: 04.12.2022
+- Uploaded on: 20.12.2022

 ## Available Scripts

 In the project directory, you can run:

+### `npm run server`

+Runs the server on http://localhost:3030.

 ### `npm start`